testdrivenio/django-aloe-bdd/example_bdd/README.md

     )
 ```

-Then you make a migration.
+Then you make a migration and run it.

 ```
 python manage.py makemigrations